andrei512/cleverbot/README.md

 The script requires Mac OS X for the `say` command.
 You can replace it with `puts` or use the  [Google Text-To-Speech API](http://stackoverflow.com/questions/9893175/google-text-to-speech-api) if you don't use OS X.

-It also requires you to install the [clverbot gem](https://github.com/benmanns/cleverbot)
+It also requires you to install the [cleverbot gem](https://github.com/benmanns/cleverbot)

 ```bash
 gem install cleverbot